 In all three systems, children are placed based on the match with the family.
 The time frame for a match, and subsequent placement of a child, depends on the type of adoption you are pursuing and the profile of the child you are hoping to adopt.

-After two years, your SAFE home study will require an update.
+After 2 years, your SAFE home study will require an update.
 This will involve obtaining new references, criminal and child welfare clearances, medical reports, and a meeting with an adoption professional to update your information.

 “Openness in adoption” refers to the possibility of adoption for Crown wards who have maintained relationships with their family of origin.
 Openness in adoption was introduced in 2011, when Bill 179, Building Families and Supporting Youth to be Successful Act, introduced changes to the Ontario Child and Family Services Act that removed legal barriers to permanency for youth in care in Ontario who have relationships with their family of origin.

 Despite the recent increases in permanency supports for children and youth in care, there remain thousands of children in care in Ontario with Crown ward status who are not available for adoption.
 Some children and youth are not emotionally prepared to engage in a process of seeking an adoptive family, with significant needs for healing from grief and loss experiences.
 Many Crown wards will remain in their current foster families, with a focus on how to best support these families in committing to a lifelong and legally permanent relationship to these children through either adoption or legal custody.